lnis-uofu/OpenFPGA/docs/source/tutorials/arch_modeling/spypads_tutorial.rst

    gtkwave openfpga_flow/tasks/fpga_verilog/spypad/latest/k6_frac_N10_tileable_adder_register_scan_chain_depop50_spypad_40nm/and2/MIN_ROUTE_CHAN_WIDTH/and2_formal.vcd &

-.. note::Information on GTKWave can be found on our documentation page located here: :ref:`verilog2verification`
+.. note:: Information on GTKWave can be found on our documentation page located here: :ref:`from_verilog_to_verification`

 The waveforms will appear similar to :numref:`fig_spypad_waves`